clajiness/qbop/README.md

 | `BASIC_AUTH_USER` | `admin` | Set basic auth username |
 | `BASIC_AUTH_PASS` | `admin` | Set basic auth password |

+## Usage
 ### Query Parameters
 The stats and logs pages can auto-refresh by passing `refresh` in seconds.
 Use `refresh=0` or omit the parameter to disable it.

+Query parameters are per-request overrides and do not change environment variables.

 Examples:
 - `/?refresh=5`